The various phases of clinical trials

 For Phase 2, study participants are recruited who have the disease or condition that is to be treated with the therapy in question.
 The number of study participants is still limited, and the patient group should be as homogenous as possible.
 During Phase 2, a first idea is obtained of the effect of the therapy on a certain disease, and the optimal dose.
 The new therapy is compared with existing therapies or placebo, and further information about the safety of a substance and any side effects is also obtained.

-During Phase 3, large patient groups of between 200 and 3 000 individuals or more are studied, to confirm the effect and safety of a therapy compared to standard therapy or placebo over a longer period.
+During Phase 3, large patient groups of between 200 and 3 000 individuals or more are studied, to confirm the effect and pattern of side effects of a therapy compared to standard therapy or placebo over a longer period.
 The dose used is the one found most suitable during an earlier phase.
 The patient groups shall resemble as far as possible the group on which the finished therapy will be used (for example gender, weight and age).
 So-called “interaction studies” are also carried out, where the reactions to the substance in question of patients who are simultaneously receiving other therapy are looked at.

 If the Phase 3 studies are successful, an application can be made to have the therapy approved.